jspsych/jsPsych/docs/overview/timeline.md

 ### Sampling methods

 There are also a set of sampling methods that can be used to select a set of trials from the timeline_variables.
 Sampling is declared by creating a `sample` parameter.
+The `sample` parameter is given an object of arguments.
+The `type` parameter in this object controls the type of sampling that is done.
+Valid values for `type` are

+* `"with-replacement"`: Sample `size` items from the timeline variables with the possibility of choosing the same item multiple time.
+* `"without-replacement"`: Sample `size` itesm from timeline variables, with each item being selected a maximum of 1 time.
+* `"fixed-repetitons"`: Repeat each item in the timeline variables `size` times, in a random order.
+Unlike using the `repetitons` parameter, this method allows for consecutive trials to use the same timeline variable set.
+* `"alternate-groups"`: Sample in an alternating order based on a declared group membership.
+Groups are defined by the `groups` parameter.
+This parameter takes an array of arrays, where each inner array is a group and the items in the inner array are the indices of the timeline variables in the `timeline_variables` array that belong to that group.
+* `"custom"`: Write a function that returns a custom order of the timeline variables.

 #### Sampling with replacement
 ```javascript